blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Of course, when it comes to Quran, it's context.

 - Muslims believe God is so pure that he cannot possibly become human.

+Narrative about Aisha **raḍiyata 'llāhu 'anhuma** and I've told this story in the past before about you know an incident that I had with a woman at University of Florida who could not come to terms or grapple with this particular issue of the age of Aisha **raḍiyata 'llāhu 'anhuma** but Allah **Subhanu Wa Ta'ala** blessed her through knowing the person of Aisha **raḍiyata 'llāhu 'anhuma** and had to actually come to Islam through that knowledge of Aisha as a person and actually to name her daughter Aisha once she gave birth to Aisha

+If you attend Islamic lectures, the amount of mentions that Aisha _raḍiyata 'llāhu 'anhuma_ gets is more than any women in the lifetime of the Prophet Salallahu alayhi wa sallam and as much as any